capooti/foss4g_2017_geonode_solr/docs/05_pycsw.md

 }
 ```

-Now check if the GetCapabilities response is correctly updated by pycsw
+Now restart GeoNode and check if the GetCapabilities response is correctly updated by pycsw

 <img src="images/0051_pycsw_getcapabilities.png" alt="pycsw GetCapabilities response" />